paulmelis/bob/README.md

 ## Switches

-There's also rudimentary support different build configurations, using binary "switches":
+There's also rudimentary support for different build configurations, using binary "switches":

     /// switch           <name> 0|1              (0|1 value specifies the default)'
     /// {<conditional>}  directive ...           (note: <conditional> is eval()ed!)'